unreal-archive/unreal-archive-data/documents/general/contributing-code/document.md

 If you're familiar with Java, some of the more interesting work to be done is in the content indexing process.
-You'll find all the code for content classification, data types, the indexing process and individual content type metadata extraction within the `net.shrimpworks.unreal.archive.content` package within the `src` directory.
+You'll find all the code for content classification, data types, the indexing process and individual content type metadata extraction within the `org.unrealarchive.indexing` package within the `src` directory.

 There are certainly improvements which can be made to things like author